-As part of the design of the instrument a model of the filter stack had been established.
-For each filter the transmitted, reflected, and emitted power were iteratively computed considering equilibrium with the room temperature environment and cold stage temperature.
-A simple model is used to estimate the power sinked to the thermal stages, but this contribution proves to be almost negligible.
-The model requires a good knowledge of the transmission coefficient of the involved filter layers.
-They where obtained from several sources: \cite{Tucker2006}, \cite{Ade2006}, \cite{Benford2003}, and \cite{Koller2006}, along with in-house and third party measurements.
-After convergence is achieved the model can estimate several parameters of the system.
-The most relevant for our discussion are the overall transmission and bandwidth of the filter stack, the total amount of radiation that reach the detector, the array noise level, and the main contributors to the noise budget.
-Table \ref{table:FilterStackSim} presents the main results from this simulation.\\ Results indicate that the total load (two bands) on our cold detectors is around 4.5 $\mu W$ when observing a 300K load.
-This value is just within the specification of our sorption cooler.
-When operating under nominal conditions, i.e. looking at the cold sky, the load diminish to 1.6 $\mu W$. \\ To estimate instrument sensitivity the sky is modeled as a black body source characterized by its brightness temperature.
-Power emitted by sky is propagated through the system considering the filters self emission.
-The noise power reaching the arrays is used to calculate the expected noise equivalent temperature (NET) of the system as 0.8~mK$\sqrt{s}$ and 1.2~mK$\sqrt{s}$ for the LFA and HFA.
-The NET is calculated using the formalism described in Appendix \ref{A:NET}, including the photon shot noise, bunching and the quasiparticle generation-recombination noise inside the aluminum of the KID.
+To estimate instrument sensitivity, the sky is modeled as a blackbody source characterized by its brightness temperature.
+The power emitted by the sky propagates through the system, considering the filters' self-emission.
+The noise power reaching the arrays is used to calculate the expected noise equivalent temperature (NET) of the system: 0.8~mK$\sqrt{s}$ and 1.2~mK$\sqrt{s}$ for the LFA and HFA.
+The NET is calculated using the formalism described in Appendix \ref{A:NET}, including the photon shot noise, bunching, and quasiparticle generation-recombination noise in the KID aluminum.
 Detector two-level system noise is excluded.
 Of special interest is the identification of main noise contributors.
-For the HFA the sky noise dominates the noise budget, meanwhile for the LFA sky and filter contributions are on the same level.
-Main noise offenders are the input window for the case of the HFA (8.5\%) and the optical cavity and cold stop (22\%) for the LFA.
-It is important to note that this estimation just considers the photon noise and KID noise contributions.
-The measured NET will increase due to the 1/f noise, the read-out noise contribution and other noise sources.\\
+For the HFA the sky noise dominates the noise budget, while for the LFA, sky and filter contributions are comparable.
+Main noise offenders are the input window for the HFA (8.5\%) and the optical cavity and cold stop (22\%) for the LFA.
+It is important to note that this estimation only considers the photon noise and KID noise contributions.
+The measured NET will increase due to the 1/f noise, the readout noise contribution, and other noise sources.\\